Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress__wxr_export`

-* Path to a WXR export file which will be imported after installing WordPress.
+* Path to a WXR export file on the managed host, readable by `apache`, which will be imported when the role installs WordPress.
 The file includes posts, pages, comments, custom fields, categories and tags, and can be created using the [wp-cli export function](https://developer.wordpress.org/cli/commands/export/) or the `wordpress:export` tag.
 * Type: String.
 * Default: unset